-AGU LANDInG has two main elements: (1) a sustainable Community of Practice (CoP) Network for DEI champions in the geosciences, including a virtual platform (The LANDInG Site) and in-person events to engage and support a broad representation of DEI champions within the geosciences in networking, resource-sharing, and professional development activities; (2) the LANDInG Academy is professional development for DEI leaders in the geosciences to build capacity for evidence-based leadership of DEI efforts that specifically address to the needs of the geoscience community; and (3) the AGU LANDInG-PRFP is a two-year program designed to maximize the future success of a national cohort of 60+ STEMM Postdoctoral Fellows as professionals, scientists, mentors and educators.
+AGU LANDInG has three elements: (1) a sustainable Community of Practice (CoP) Network for DEI champions in the geosciences, including a virtual platform (The LANDInG Site) and in-person events to engage and support a broad representation of DEI champions within the geosciences in networking, resource-sharing, and professional development activities; (2) the AGU LANDInG Academy is professional development for DEI leaders in the geosciences to build capacity for evidence-based leadership of DEI efforts that specifically address to the needs of the geoscience community; and (3) the AGU LANDInG-PRFP is a two-year program designed to maximize the future success of a national cohort of 60+ STEMM Postdoctoral Fellows as professionals, scientists, mentors and educators.

 AGU LANDInG’s model for change draws from research and theory spanning social and organizational sciences, including the literatures on professional networks/mentoring, and implementing effective diversity and leader training.
 Our methods for enacting change are evidence-based and framed by national models for cohort-based professional development within higher education/STEM.